tks55/LinearDerivatives/README.md

 - More Comments!

 ## Known Errors
-- The REF Function is currently unable to process certain types of singular matrices (e.g. repeated/zero rows, zero column vectors).
+- The REF Function is currently unable to process certain types of singular matrices (e.g. repeated/zero rows, zero column vectors)